Skip to content

 Ground Cover as Living Mulch

-One of the best uses for ground cover is planting it beneath taller flowers and shrubs.
-Creeping thyme under climbing roses is a classic combination — the thyme suppresses weeds, retains moisture, and creates a beautiful textural contrast with the roses above.
+One of the smartest uses for ground cover is planting it beneath taller flowers and shrubs as living mulch.
+Creeping thyme under climbing roses is a classic combination — the thyme suppresses weeds, retains soil moisture, attracts pollinators, and creates a beautiful textural contrast with the roses above, all while requiring almost no care.
+White clover around the base of sunflowers or hollyhocks feeds the soil with nitrogen while keeping weeds down.
+For shady spots, forget-me-nots and primroses can serve as a flowering ground layer beneath larger plants, providing delicate spring color where creeping thyme wouldn't get enough sun.

 Share: